- Learning Center

 - Meet the Doctors

-Nutritional smoothies havelong been a favorite recommendation of mine for several reasons: they’re quick and simple to make, easy to digest, can be made in a variety of tasty flavors, and if made with superior ingredients, pack a huge amount of nutrition into a single serving or meal.
+Nutritional smoothies havelong been a favorite recommendation of mine.
+They’re quick and simple, easy to digest, can be very tasty.
+Use superior ingredients to pack a huge amount of nutrition into a single serving or meal.

-For these reasons, the following pages have my ingredient guidelines with specific companies and brands to choose from for your smoothie.
-Our website’s Virtual Pharmacy is a fast, safe, and inexpensive option for ordering, and we’ve included the product names and their associated order codes for your convenience.
-If you’ve never used the service, it’s easy, secure, fast, and carries over 300 brands at a 20% discount.
-More details can be found on our web article, Virtual Pharmacy Products & Ordering, found under our Learning Center.
-If you’re not used to making smoothies, relax.
-All you need is a blender and two to five minutes of your time.
-In time they can become a favorite meal of the day, and by far the healthiest.
-Feel free to mix up the ingredients, add more or less to your taste.
-There are options for everyone.
+Here’s my guidelines with specific companies and brands.
+Our web Virtual Pharmacy is a fast, secure, and inexpensive option for ordering.
+I include product names and their associated order codes for your convenience, with over 350 brands at a 20% discount.
+For details see our web article, Virtual Pharmacy Products & Ordering, found under our Learning Center.
+If you don’t make smoothies, relax.
+All you need is a blender and 3 minutes.
+Soon they’ll become a favorite meal, and the healthiest.
+Feel free to change up the ingredients, and have fun!

 Smoothie Guidelines & Ingredients